Ronnie Biggs: Rio de Janeiro

 In 1970, when Biggs arrived in Rio de Janeiro, Brazil did not have an extradition treaty with the United Kingdom.
 In 1971, Biggs's eldest son, Nicholas, aged 10, died in a car crash in Melbourne.

 In 1974, Daily Express reporter Colin MacKenzie received information suggesting that Biggs was in Rio de Janeiro; a team consisting of MacKenzie, photographer Bill Lovelace and reporter Michael O'Flaherty confirmed this and broke the story.
 Scotland Yard detective Jack Slipper arrived soon afterwards, but Biggs could not be extradited because his girlfriend, nightclub dancer Raimunda de Castro, was pregnant.
 Brazilian law at the time did not allow a parent of a Brazilian child to be extradited.

 During 1974, in Rio, Biggs, an avid jazz fan, collaborated with Bruce Henri (an American double bass player), Jaime Shields, and Aureo de Souza to record Mailbag Blues, a musical narrative of his life that he intended to use as a movie soundtrack.
 This album was left undiscovered until it was finally released in 2004 by whatmusic.com.

 In April 1977, Biggs attended an informal drinks party on board the Royal Navy frigate HMS Danae, which was in Rio for a courtesy visit, but he was not arrested.
-Though in Brazil he was safe from extradition, Biggs's status as a known criminal meant he could not work, visit bars or be away from home after 10:00 p.m.
+Though in Brazil he was safe from extradition, Biggs's status as a criminal meant he could not work, visit bars or be away from home after 10 p.m.
 To provide an income, Biggs's family hosted barbecues at his home in Rio, where tourists could meet Biggs and hear him recount his involvement in the robbery, which, in fact, was minor.
 Biggs was even visited by former footballer Stanley Matthews, whom Biggs afterwards invited to his apartment after hearing that he was in Rio.
 "We had tea on the small balcony at the rear of his home, and one of the first things he asked was, 'How are Charlton Athletic doing?'
 It turned out he had supported Charlton from being a small boy and had often seen me play at The Valley."
 Around this time, "Ronnie Biggs" mugs, coffee cups and T-shirts also appeared throughout Rio.

 Biggs recorded vocals on two songs for The Great Rock 'n' Roll Swindle, Julien Temple's film about the Sex Pistols.
 The basic tracks for "No One is Innocent" (a.k.a.
 "The Biggest Blow (A Punk Prayer)"/"Cosh The Driver") and "Belsen Was a Gas" were recorded with guitarist Steve Jones and drummer Paul Cook at a studio in Brazil shortly after the Sex Pistols' final performance, with overdubs added in an English studio at a later date.
 "No One is Innocent" was released as a single in the UK on 30 June 1978 and reached number 7 in the UK Singles Chart.
 The sleeve showed a British actor dressed as Nazi leader Martin Bormann playing bass with the group.